aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 The workflow manages all the status of the tasks as "waiting", "lysate", "pcr", "gel run", "gel imaged", you can easily track the progress of your tasks.

 #### Input requirements
+Enter the item id of the Yeast plate in yeast_plate_ids that you want to do lysate and QCPCR from, enter a number in num_colonies to indicate how many colonies you want to pick from each plate for QC.
 For each yeast plate, you need to enter the **QC Primer 1** and **QC Primer 2** in the yeast strain sample field.
-YOu need to specify a number in num_colonies for each yeast_plate_id you enter to indicate how many colonies you want to QC from that plate.
+You need to specify a number in num_colonies for each yeast_plate_id you enter to indicate how many colonies you want to QC from that plate.
 The array length of yeast_plate_ids and num_colonies need to be the same.

-#### How to submit a task?
-To submit a yeast strain QC task, go to Tasks/Yeast Strain QC, click New Yeast Strain QC, enter Name as an identifier for you to recognize, could be any string that does not conflict with existing task names under Yeast Strain QC task, leave the Status as "waiting", enter the item id of the Yeast plate in yeast_plate_ids that you want to do lysate and QCPCR from, enter a number in num_colonies to indicate how many colonies you want to pick from each plate for QC.

 Yeast Mating
 ---